 Source: Stockfile FIS

-In Paraná, in the northern region, an increase of R$ 0.04 (USD 0.008) was observed, raising the average price to R$ 9.97 (USD 2.03).
-This increase may indicate greater demand or specific production conditions in the region.
+In Paraná, in the North region, the average price remained stable at R$ 9.79 (USD 1.98).
+However, in the western region of Paraná, there was a significant increase of six cents, raising the average price to R$ 9.58 (USD 1.94) per kilo.
+This increase may indicate changes in demand or market conditions in that region.

 Native Fish Market